SarahDeLongteacher/website/index.md

 ---

-I'm Sarah (she/they), community educator and equity advocate.
+I'm Sarah (she/they)(covid vaccinated), community educator and equity advocate.

 *For the duration of the COVID-19 pandemic, I’m committed to providing accessible mindful movement classes to frontline providers at risk of secondary trauma.*